pablomarin/H2O-SparklingWater-azure-templates/README.md

 ![Sparkling architecture](http://www.ibmbigdatahub.com/sites/default/files/quality_of_life_fig_1.jpg)

 Both templates will automatically download the latest version of Sparkling Water compatible with Spark 1.6.2.
-It will also copy the sparkling water folder on the default Storage Account.
+It will also copy the sparkling water folder on the default storage under /HDINotebooks/Sparkling/.

 ## Create Jupyter notebook with PySpark kernel

-In this section, you use Jupyter notebook to run Spark SQL queries against the Spark cluster.
 HDInsight Spark clusters provide two kernels that you can use with the Jupyter notebook.
 These are:

 * **PySpark** (for applications written in Python)
 * **Spark** (for applications written in Scala)

-In this article, you will use the PySpark kernel.
 Couple of key benefits of using the PySpark kernel are:

 * You do not need to set the contexts for Spark and Hive.
 These are automatically set for you.
 * You can use cell magics, such as `%%sql`, to directly run your SQL or Hive queries, without any preceding code snippets.